Emerging Policy & Advocacy Leaders Series

 Workshop Outcomes

-• Grow your confidence and skills to land a role in policy and advocacy in the next year.
+• Grow your confidence and skills to land a role in policy and advocacy within the next year

 Who Should Join